Name: Dr. Charles Luther Fry, Sr.

 Charlie married Patricia Lloyd (Bergen) Armstrong on June 21, 1975, in Albemarle County, VA.
 Pat was born on 15 September 1932 in Scottsville and was the daughter of Lloyd V. Bergen and Bessie (Conklin) Bergen of Scottsville; Pat also attended Scottsville High School, After their wedding, Charlie and Pat lived on Mountain Vista Road in Scottsville, VA.
 Charlie retired as an Associate Professor at UVA in 1997.
 His love of teaching and learning did not stop with his retirement, and he soon became a Trustee of Scottsville Museum and at Pine Knot, President Theodore Roosevelt's getaway cottage near Keene, VA.

 Charlie was an early supporter of computerizing Scottsville Museum and chaired its Education Committee from 1999-2009.
 He formed a brilliant partnership with Dr. Phyllis Leffler and UVA's Department of History that married the talents and creativity of UVA's student interns with interesting historical projects developing at the Scottsville Museum.
-The Museum benefitted greatly from Charlie's abilities to define internships that attracted highly skilled and motivated over 150 students.
+The Museum benefitted greatly from Charlie's abilities to define internships that attracted over 150 highly skilled and motivated students.
 Among the major education milestones met by our UVA interns include development of our most successful 'Museum in a Trunk', recording over 150 oral history interviews, photographing the gravestone inscriptions of 9 local cemeteries, and developing new exhibits.

 (L to R) Dr. Charles Luther Fry, IPH Intern Jessica Koepfler, Dr. Phyllis Leffler, and IPH

 Intern Emily Kane posed for a photo after meeting at the Museum to discuss their